tetunori/jpCityPolygon/README.md

 # Description 🗾

-**jpCityPolygon** is a dataset consists of polygon data of all Japanese cities.
+**jpCityPolygon** is a dataset consisting of polygon data of all cities in Japan.
 You can draw city-polygon without difficulty!
 <img src="https://tetunori.github.io/jpCityPolygon/images/logo.png" alt="logo" width="640px">